jkomoros/boardgame/TUTORIAL.md

 Implementing all of those getters and setters for each custom object type you have is a complete pain.
 That's why there's a command, suitable for use with `go generate`, that automatically creates PropertyReaders for your structs.

-First, install the command by running `go install` from within `$GOPATH/github.com/jkomoros/boardgame/util/cmd/autoreader`.
+First, install the command by running `go install` from within `$GOPATH/github.com/jkomoros/boardgame/boardgame-util`.
 You only need to do this once.

 Somewhere in the package, include:

 ```
-//go:generate autoreader
+//go:generate boardgame-util codegen
 ```

 (In the memory package you'll find it near the top of `examples/memory/main.go`)